Vocational Training Programs

 Art, Design, and the Media Arts

 Canada has incredibly vibrant creative industries and is well-known for having some of the most talented artists, designers, and entertainers in the world.
-In 2007 alone, the nation's cultural sector was worth over $84.5 billion and employed more than 1.1 million people.11 But those numbers don't even necessarily include pros like interior designers or graphic designers.
+In 2017 alone, Canada's cultural sector supported over 715,000 jobs and accounted for nearly $59 billion of the nation's gross domestic product (GDP).11 But those numbers don't even necessarily include pros like interior designers or graphic designers.

 In fact, the creative sector now incorporates more exciting areas than ever.
 For example: